 Technical visualization is the use of dynamic visuals and animation to communicate the science and engineering behind complex concepts, products and processes.
 Engage and share information clearly with your viewer, leaving no room for misunderstanding.
 Uses of technical visualization include internal enterprise communication, and external applications such as marketing, sales and training media.
-In addition to skilled digital artists, Kinetic Vision has extensive expertise in Product Design, Computer-Aided Design (CAD) and Modeling and Simulation, ensuring that the resulting imagery is technically accurate.
+In addition to skilled digital artists, Kinetic Vision has extensive expertise in Innovation and Industrial Design, Computer-Aided Design (CAD) and Modeling and Simulation, ensuring that the resulting imagery is technically accurate.
 We can also leverage your CAD data and other digital assets to produce Patent Illustrations and other intellectual property documentation.

 Truck Hub Rotor Assembly Thermal Performance

 A leading manufacturer of wheel-end products for the heavy-duty truck and trailer market redesigned a disc rotor assembly to improve its thermal performance, and wanted to create engaging graphics that explained the key technologies and design features.
 The technical illustrations would be utilized by their marketing department for print, web and trade show applications.

 Using a 3D CAD assembly provided by the customer, Kinetic Vision's technical visualization group created imagery that clearly conveyed the key engineering feature: the optimized design allows the bearings, seals and lubricants to run cooler, improving the rotor assembly's reliability and reducing maintenance costs.
 Our technical visualization team worked closely with our Modeling and Simulation group to ensure that technically accurate visuals were created.